myl7/tgchan2tw/README.md

 # tgchan2tw

-Automatically forward Telegram channel posts to Twitter
+Auto-forward Telegram channel posts to Twitter status

 Used by myself for [@myl7s](https://t.me/myl7s) on Telegram -> [@myl107](https://twitter.com/myl107) on Twitter